tigonguyen/terraform-aws-ha-webapp/README.md

 # terraform-basic-web-app
 This repository is reference from [Highly Available Web Application Workshop](https://ha-webapp.workshop.aws/introduction.html) on AWS website.
+In this workshop, we will explore how to configure AWS VPC, Amazon Aurora RDS, Amazon EC2, Amazon EFS, and Amazon ElastiCache to build a highly available, auto-scaling multi-tier web application.

 ## Todo list
 - [x] Generate providers for all child environment folder with terragrunt.